Antoine Kombouaré: Dijon

 On 10 January 2019, Kombouaré became manager of Dijon, replacing Olivier Dall'Oglio.
 After winning the relegation play-off to keep Dijon in Ligue 1, he parted ways with the club on 9 June 2019, with Stéphane Jobard taking over as manager on 20 June.

 Toulouse

 On 14 October 2019, Kombouaré was appointed as manager of Toulouse.

-On 6 January 2020, Toulouse terminated Kombouaré as manager following the club's humiliating 1–0 loss to Championnat National 2 side Saint-Pryvé Saint-Hilaire in the Coupe de France.
+On 6 January 2020, Toulouse dismissed Kombouaré as manager following the club's 1–0 loss to Championnat National 2 side Saint-Pryvé Saint-Hilaire in the Coupe de France.
 Under Kombouaré, the club had lost ten matches in a row, leading him to be dismissed and replaced by Denis Zanko.

 Nantes

 On 11 February 2021, Kombouaré signed with Ligue 1 side Nantes.
 He joined the club during the second half of the season, helping Les Canaris stay in Ligue 1.
 Nantes finished 18th in the league, and won the play-offs against Kombouaré's former side Toulouse.

 In the 2021–22 season, Kombouaré led Nantes to a Coupe de France victory.
 They defeated Nice 1–0 in the final.
+In the 2022–23 season, Kombouaré led Nantes to a second consecutive Coupe de France final, although they were eventually defeated 5–1 by Toulouse.

+On 18 March 2024, after Jocelyn Gourvennec was sacked, Kombouaré was re-appointed as the head coach of Nantes.